Improve Elasticsearch error messaging in AtoM

 AtoM should log also the details of the exception that caused that error.
 Without any information about what went wrong it is not possible to understand and fix the problem.

-#1 Updated by Dan Gillean over 7 years ago
+#1 Updated by Dan Gillean almost 8 years ago

 - Tracker changed from Bug to Feature